 As delivery cycle times are reduced, we see there is an increase in technical complexity.
-If enterprises are not carefully marrying Agile with best technology and practices like Service Oriented Architecture, we see a decay in speed.
-The microservices architecture is becoming a key component of the implementation and it requires for proper alignment of technology teams across an enterprise.
-Approaches like value stream mapping helps facilitate the seamless rollout of technology.
+If enterprises are not carefully marrying Agile with best technology and practices, such as Service Oriented Architecture, we see a decay in speed.
+The microservices architecture is becoming a key component of the implementation and it requires proper alignment of technology teams across an enterprise.
+Approaches like value stream mapping help facilitate the seamless rollout of technology.
 With many cloud-based tools available in the DevOps stack, security has become a key parameter to consider making way for new terminology called DevSecOps.

 4. Foster Innovation and Boost Employee Morale

 The invaluable asset in any organization is its employees.
 Some of the killers in enterprise agility are a lack of trust and transparency between teams.
 Proper alignment of processes, tools, and employees is a critical need that all enterprises face.
 Reworking lead times due to unplanned upstream or downstream dependencies demotivates employees.
 Lack of commitment from management in the implementation of Agile practices is another big roadblock many enterprises have to deal with.